vitordmarchiori/PVCellSimulator/README.md

 - 🌤 Adjust irradiance and simulate temperature ranges
 - 📈 View I-V and P-V curves in real-time
 - 📸 Export plots as PNG
-- 📄 Generate a PDF simulation report
-- 💾 Download simulation data as CSV

 ---